 Meconopsis grow best in the cooler and wetter areas of Northern England and Scotland and are a challenge in the South.
 Even a few days of bright sun in dry conditions will scorch plants in unsuitable sites.

 Never allow plants to dry out during the summer months.
-Apply a balanced fertilizer, such as Growmore, at 35g per sq m (1oz per sq yd) in spring and mulch round plants with garden compost or well-rotted manure.
+Apply a balanced fertilizer, such as Growmore, at 35g per sq m (1oz per sq yd) in spring and mulch round plants with garden

 A suitable sowing medium for seed is two parts multipurpose peat-free compost to one part perlite, passed through a sieve.
 Meconopsis seed requires light to germinate so either surface sow and cover with a thin layer of vermiculite to anchor seeds and prevent drying out or, alternatively, top off the pot with damp perlite and sow the seed into this.